acarvalhooo/terraform-modules/helm-chart-smb-csi-driver/README.md

   region = "us-east-1"
 }

-module "smb-csi-driver" {
+module "helm-chart-smb-csi-driver" {
-  source                 = "./smb-csi-driver"
+  source                 = "./helm-chart-smb-csi-driver"
   cluster-name           = "eks-cluster-sap-prod"
   endpoint               = "https://A0A0A0A0A0A0A0A0A0A0A0A0A0A0A0A0.A0A.us-east-1.eks.amazonaws.com"
   cluster-ca-certificate = "Get this value from eks console identified by 'Certificate authority'"